tediousjs/node-mssql/README.md

 **TIP**: To learn more about how number of affected rows works, see section [Affected Rows](#affected-rows).

+**TIP**: To access number of affected rows when using Prepared Statement with Promises, use `ps.lastRequest.affectedRows`.

 __Errors__
 - ENOTPREPARED (`PreparedStatementError`) - Statement is not prepared.
 - ETIMEOUT (`RequestError`) - Request timeout.